zenador/clips-web-app/README.md

 2. Visit the link http://127.0.0.1:5000/<new clips filename without .clp extension>

 ### CLIPS source code
 The modified `*.clp` files are incomplete by themselves (unlike the originals).
 To run in CLIPS, prepend the contents of `header_clips.clp` first.
-To run in Python like the example Jupyter notebook, write the Python functions first, then `RegisterPythonFunction` with PyCLIPS, then load `header_python.clp` before your CLIPS source.
+To run in Python like the example Jupyter notebook, write the Python functions first, then `define_function` with clipspy, then load your CLIPS source.

 ### Credits
 CLIPS example scripts modified from: